nsaqui4c/learnJS/README.md

 # learnJS
 ## ExecutionContext
+* Execution context is created whenever we invoke a function.
+   * With execution context it also create this which poinit to the execution context.
 * When code is executed an execution is created.
 There are two Phase in execution.
     * Memory creation phase
         - Allocate memory to all var and func.